 10 Day Guided Sri Lanka Adventure + Accommodation + Activities + Return Flights!

-Our 10 day trip exploring the beautiful country of Sri Lanka; home to exotic animals, stunning scenery, beaches, ancient history and culture, and some of the friendliest locals you’ll ever meet.
-Begin in Negombo, then head out to Sigiriya Rock for the epic views of the surrounding countryside.
+Our 10 day trip exploring the beautiful country of Sri Lanka; home to exotic animals, stunning scenery, beaches and culture, and some of the friendliest locals you’ll ever meet.
+Begin in Negombo, then head out to Sigiriya Rock for the epic views of the countryside.
 Visit a tea plantation, and enjoy learning about Sri Lankan cuisine at a local cooking school.
-Ride on the famous blue train, then set off on Safari in search of the local wildlife including elephants, buffalos and flamingos.
+Ride on the famous blue train, then set off on Safari in search of the local wildlife.

 Includes visits to Negombo, Sigiriya, Kandy, Ella, & Unawatuna; return flights, airport taxes, 9 nights’ accommodation, most activities & transportation!

 Travel Validity: 22 Jan 2020 - 09 Dec 2020

 There are plenty of local bottle shops and bars in Sri Lanka.
 A local beer will cost you around 300 rupees (R23).
 Imported beers and spirits will set you back a little more.

 Don't expect to pay more than R70 for a slap-up street dinner of curry, dhal or string hoppers.
 Snacks, such as kottu are even cheaper.
 A sit down meal in a nicer restaurant will cost up to R140.